microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualendpoint-list-auditevents.md

 ---
-title: "List cloudPcAudit"
+title: "List auditEvents"
-description: "Get a list of the cloudPcAudit objects and their properties."
+description: "Get a list of the cloudPcAuditEvent objects and their properties."
 author: "ecmadao"
 localization_priority: Normal
 ms.prod: "cloud-pc"